thisfuckingsucks/Particle-sim-project/README.md

 # Particle Simulation

 ## Description
 This a particle simulation you can play around with where you can edit the properties of particles.
+Features include setting particle properties such as amount, size, mass, velocity, gravity, and elasticity.
+Indivual particles can also be modified before simulation begins.
+During simulation, a pulling force can also be applied to the scene using your mouse.

 ## How to run
 Just download all python files together and run 'simulation.py' to start the simulation.
+Editing the global parameters will require interacting with the console output.

 ## Usage